kuwuda/Role-Categories/README.md

 ![Example Screenshot](/screenshots/ex.png?raw=true "Example Screenshot")

 In this screenshot, "+ Custom Roles +", "+ House Roles +", and "+ Club Roles +" are defined as categories.
 The roles under them belong to those categories.
-If I were to remove any of the roles under "+ House Roles +" (Director, Benefactor, Housemate) the bot would automatically remove the role "+ House Roles +" because I don't have any roles which are a part of that category.
+If I were to remove all of the roles under "+ House Roles +" (Director, Benefactor, Housemate) the bot would automatically remove the role "+ House Roles +" because I don't have any roles which are a part of that category.
 Likewise, if I readded any of those roles, the bot would automatically add the role "+ House Roles +"

 ### Creating a category
 Using the command /makecategory \[role\] will turn a given role into a category